image-zend-blog-php-engine-security

 3. The relevance of the bug to your usage.
 For example, when you read a bug's description, pay attention to the conditions when it is triggered, and which functions are affected.
 You should also check whether these conditions and functions are relevant for your specific usage.

-When It Comes to PHP Security Issues, Overreaction Is Better
+When It Comes to PHP Security Vulnerabilities, Overreaction Is Better

 If you are unsure whether a PHP security issue applies to you, it’s better to err on the side of caution and assume it does.
 This can save valuable time in patching the vulnerability instead of tracking down whether you use the specific module, function, or scenario impacted by the threat.